BleachFinny/pentago2.0/README.txt

 - Provide an overview of each of the classes in your code, and what their function is in the overall game.
+  Game.java: Sets up the statistics file, login, and networking.
+It contains mostly GUI code as the back-end for each element is fairly easy to maintain.
+The game board's GUI is modeled here, but its state is handled by a Board object.

+  Board.java: Maintains the board state while communicating with the login JFrame to display appropriate messages.
+These message inform the players of whose turn it is and when a player wins.
+As for the board itself, elements are stored in nested GridLayouts with each element being a Marble.
+All operations (placement, rotation) are defined in this class.

+  Player.java: An object that is uses as a record to store player information.
+Contains the name, wins, loses, placements, and block turns.
+Equality is defined as having equal name Strings.

+  Marble.java: A JComponent that represents a marble space.
+The Color field designates the color of the placed marble, while a null color field means the marble has not been placed yet.
+Although each marble has a non-static size field for the diameter of the marble, this will be uniform for each marble in a given board.
+Equality is determined by having the same size and Color.

 - Were there any significant stumbling blocks while you were implementing your